BeauJoh/thesis/seminar/slides.md

 * num.trees=500, mtry=32, and min.node.size=9 look good
 * train on a random selection of N kernels and test on remainder
-* see paper for details but final values are num.trees = 505, mtry = 30 and min.node.size = 9
+* see thesis for details but final values are num.trees = 505, mtry = 30 and min.node.size = 9

 # Increased Training Data